A local authority’s rating can change only when we carry out a comprehensive assessment.

 How we calculate the overall rating

 We combine the scores for all the quality statements assessed to give an overall score as a percentage.
-This then provides an overall rating for the local authority’s adult social care provision using these thresholds:
+All quality statements are weighted equally.
+The percentage score is then used to determine an overall rating for the local authority’s adult social care provision using these thresholds:

-The overall percentage score will indicate a more detailed position within the rating scale.
+The overall percentage score indicates a more detailed position within the rating scale.
 This will help us to see if performance is moving up or down within a rating.

 For example, for a rating of good, the score will tell us if this is either: